23 Incredible Road Trips in the U.S.

 There are many ways to do a cross-country road trip in the USA, but these two itineraries will take you through some truly iconic American places.

 It doesn’t get more American than a 2,000-mile drive along the entirety of Route 66.
-And to take your cross-country road trip to the next level, we recommend exploring another American pastime—whiskey.
+There are endless ways to take this legendary trip (including an EV version—but to take your cross-country road trip to the next level, we recommend exploring another American pastime: whiskey.

 Plan your trip